Route Experts by Sequence, not by Token: Introduction

 In this paper, we instead revisit standard TopK routing and propose a simple but effective relaxation: shifting the budget from the \emph{token level} to the \emph{context level}.
 Instead of enforcing $K$ experts per token, we allocate the top $T \cdot K$ experts across all $T$ tokens in a sequence.
 This \emph{Sequence-level TopK} (SeqTopK) routing enables the model, through end-to-end likelihood maximization, to assign more experts to challenging tokens and fewer to trivial ones, thereby achieving dynamic allocation without introducing new architectural components.
 Crucially, SeqTopK preserves the same overall budget as TopK, requires only a few lines of code to implement (Figure~\ref{fig:teaser}), and introduces no additional parameters or hyperparameters.
 It is fully compatible with existing MoE models and can be directly fine-tuned from pretrained TopK checkpoints.
 SeqTopK also integrates naturally with autoregressive decoding via an on-the-fly updated list of expert scores, which we term the \emph{Expert Cache} (analogous to the KV cache in attention).
 Overall, SeqTopK incurs less than 1\% overhead in computation and memory, while seamlessly extending the capabilities of existing MoE implementations.

 Despite its simplicity, SeqTopK consistently outperforms standard TopK and prior adaptive methods.
 The gains are especially pronounced under higher sparsity (up to 16.89\%), highlighting its promise as state-of-the-art MoE models, such as GPT-OSS~\citep{agarwal2025gpt} and Qwen-Next~\citep{yang2025qwen3}, continue to scale with extreme sparsity.
-We validate SeqTopK across diverse domains, including math, coding, law, and writing, and demonstrate its data-driven adaptive behavior that allocates more experts to harder tokens.
+We validate SeqTopK across diverse domains, including math, coding, law, and writing, and demonstrate both its data-driven adaptive behavior that allocates more experts to harder tokens and more balanced expert utilization.

-Our contributions are summarized as follows: \begin{itemize} \item We propose \textbf{SeqTopK}, a routing mechanism that maintains the same compute budget as the TopK routing while enabling context-level dynamic expert allocation. \item For efficient autoregressive inference, we introduce \textbf{online SeqTopK with Expert Cache}, which maintains an updated list of expert scores to support online routing that closely mirrors training-time SeqTopK. \item We provide extensive validation across multiple downstream tasks, showing that SeqTopK consistently outperforms the standard TopK and delivers larger gains as sparsity increases, along with qualitative evidence of its context-aware dynamic routing behavior. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose \textbf{SeqTopK}, a routing mechanism that maintains the same compute budget as the TopK routing while enabling context-level dynamic expert allocation. \item For efficient autoregressive inference, we introduce \textbf{online SeqTopK with Expert Cache}, which maintains an updated list of expert scores to support online routing that closely mirrors training-time SeqTopK. \item We provide extensive validation across multiple downstream tasks, showing that SeqTopK consistently outperforms the standard TopK and delivers larger gains as sparsity increases, along with qualitative evidence of its context-aware dynamic routing behavior and more balanced expert utilization. \end{itemize}